ULHPC/tutorials/maths/R/README.md

 before computing the average price per **cut**, we should explore the dataset.
 We won’t use the ggplot’s function `geom_point()` as there are too many dots.
-However, bining the data is fast and still provide an idea of where the majority of dots are with a chosen lost of precision (number of **bins**, set to 30 by default).
+However, binning the data is fast and still provide an idea of where the majority of dots are with a chosen lost of precision (number of **bins**, set to 30 by default).

 From previous plots, we know the relationship between carat and price is linear in the log-space.
 All those computation can be done by `ggplot2`

-Of note: you may need to install the package `hexbin`
+Of note: you need to install the package `hexbin`

 ``` r
 ggplot(diamonds) +